Michael William Hyle: Coadjutor Bishop and Bishop of Wilmington

-On July 3, 1958, Hyle was appointed coadjutor bishop, with right of succession, of the Diocese of Wilmington and titular bishop of Christopolis by Pope Pius XII.
-He received his episcopal consecration on September 24, 1958, at the Basilica of the Assumption of the Blessed Virgin Mary from Archbishop Amleto Cicognani, with Archbishop Albert Meyer and Bishop Jerome Sebastian serving as co-consecrators.
+On July 3, 1958, Hyle was appointed coadjutor bishop, with right of succession, of Wilmington and titular bishop of Christopolis by Pope Pius XII.
+He received his episcopal consecration on September 24, 1958, at the Basilica of the Assumption of the Blessed Virgin Mary in Baltimore from Archbishop Amleto Cicognani, with Archbishop Albert Meyer and Bishop Jerome Sebastian serving as co-consecrators.
 As coadjutor bishop, Hyle also served as vicar general of the diocese and pastor of Christ Our King Parish.

 Upon the retirement of Bishop Edmond Fitzmaurice on March 2, 1960, Hyle succeeded him immediately as the fifth bishop of Wilmington.
 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 He dedicated much of his administration to the implementation of the Council's reforms, encouraging the formation of parish councils and the ecumenical movement.
 Hyle also established St. Mark's High School in Wilmington and the University of Delaware's Newman Centre (Thomas More Oratory) in Newark, Delaware.